hospotho/Image-Viewer/readme.md

 ## Features

 1. Collect and view all images on the page.
+2. Provide gallery mode and webtoon mode.
-2. Support video posters, canvas element and images in iframes.
+3. Support video posters, canvas element and images in iframes.
-3. Auto replace lazy loaded or resized images with original image.
+4. Auto replace lazy loaded or resized images with original image.
-4. Redirect middle click to original image to open link you want.
+5. Redirect middle click to original image to open link you want.
-5. Go to original image on the page.
+6. Go to original image on the page.
-6. Fit, zoom, rotate and mirror the image.
+7. Fit, zoom, rotate and mirror the image.
-7. Hotkey for image reverse search.
+8. Hotkey for image reverse search.
-8. Download collected images.
+9. Download collected images.
-9. Easy to use.
+10. Easy to use.
-10. And more...
+11. And more...

 ## Installation